 10. Pricing Strategies

-A reliable pricing strategy is going to take some research, some testing, and some time to get it right.
+A reliable pricing strategy will take some research, testing, and time to get it right.

 At the end of the day, it comes down to data and the ability to always understand your financials.